Kent Hovind: Domestic violence

 Hovind was arrested in Alabama on July 30, 2021, for allegedly throwing his estranged wife, Cindi Lincoln, to the ground in October 2020.
 Additionally, she petitioned for a protective order in Conecuh County, Alabama, saying that she had to go to the emergency room after being "bodyslammed".
 She has also stated that she had been threatened by one of Hovind's associates.
 At a bench trial in the Connecuh County Courthouse on September 20, 2021, he was found guilty of domestic violence.
 He was sentenced to one year in jail which would be suspended following 30 days in the county jail to start by October 18, fined $500, and ordered to pay restitution for medical expenses.
-A request for a retrial was denied, and an appeal triggered a jury trial in the Alabama Circuit Courts.
+A request for a retrial was denied, and an appeal requesting a jury trial was filed in the Alabama Circuit Courts.